 Phaedimus, who had presumably travelled with Trajan throughout the East, was at Selinus with the imperial’s entourage when they were put ashore at the harbour of Selinus due to the worsening health condition of the emperor (see here).
-A funerary epitaph discovered in modern times in Rome (CIL VI 1884) and now in the Lapidary Gallery of the Vatican Museums, records Phaedimus’ offices as the emperor’s table and wine cabinet chief as well as personal attendant and secretary.
+A funerary epitaph discovered in modern times in Rome (CIL VI 1884) and now in the Lapidary Gallery of the Vatican Museums records Phaedimus’ offices as the emperor’s table and wine cabinet chief as well as a personal attendant and secretary.

 Latin transcript: M(arco) Ulpio Aug(usti) lib(erto) Phaedimo / divi Traiani Aug(usti) a potione / item a laguna et tricliniarch(a) / lictori proximo et a comment(ariis) beneficiorum vixit ann(os) XXVIII / abscessit Selinunte pri(die) Idus Augus(tas) / Nigro et Aproniano co(n)s(ulibus) / reliquiae treiectae eius III Nonas Febr(uarias) ex permissu / collegii pontific(um) piaculo facto / Catullino et Apro co(n)s(ulibus) / dulcissimae memoriae eius / Valens Aug(usti) lib(ertus) Phaedimianus / a veste ben(e) mer(enti) fecit

-The epitaph provides us with important information regarding the exact date of Phaedimus’ death which occurred on August 12 in the consulships of Niger and Apronianus, that is to say in the year 117 (see the list of consuls known to have held office in the 2nd century AD here).
-The inscription also tells us that his remains were brought to Rome twelve years later on 3rd February in the consulships of Catullinus and Aper, in 130 AD.
+The epitaph provides us with important information regarding the exact date of Phaedimus’ death which occurred on August 12 in the consulships of Niger and Apronianus, that is to say, in the year 117 (see the list of consuls known to have held office in the 2nd century AD here).
+The inscription also tells us that his remains were brought to Rome twelve years later on 3rd February in the consulships of Catullinus and Aper, in AD 130.
 His remains were transferred to Rome and buried by his fellow freedman (collibertus) Valens Phaedimianus whose name shows that he had been a slave of Phaedimus before passing into the ownership of the emperor as wardrobe-keeper (veste).

-Many questions arise from what we learn on this epitaph.
+Many questions arise from what we learn from this epitaph.
 Why did it take twelve years before his body was taken back to Rome?
 Was it a coincidence that Phaedimus died one day after Hadrian received the announcement of Trajan’s death?
 Did Phaedimus die of the same infection that killed his master, Trajan?
 Were they both poisoned?
 Did he commit suicide out of grief, or was he silenced by Hadrian’s entourage?